IgniteUI/igniteui-docfx/en/components/banner.md

 The dismiss option (`'Continue Offline'`) doesn't need any further logic, so it can just call the `close()` method.
 The confirm action (`'Turn On Wifi'`), however, requires some additional logic, so we have to define it in the component.
 Then, we will create `onNetworkStateChange` Observable and subscribe to it.
 The last step is to call the `refreshBanner()` method on each change, which will toggle the banner depending on the `wifiState`.

 The banner will also have a WiFi icon in the navbar.
-As the subscription fires on any change of the `wifiState`, the icon will not only toggle the banner, but change according to the state ot the connection:
+As the subscription fires on any change of the `wifiState`, the icon will not only toggle the banner, but change according to the state of the connection:

 ```html
 <!--banner.component.html-->